0x9ff/shorten_paths.sh/README.md

 Generated with Grok 3, tested on 300GB+ of real data.

+### Warning: dev branch
+Dev branch includes folder path renaming by looking at the longest name in target-exceeding path.
+Untested and (probably) not immediately functional.

 ### Key Features
 - **Removes Illegal Characters**: Replaces characters like `~`, `#`, `%`, `&`, `*`, `{`, `}`, `:`, `\`, `<`, `>`, `?`, `/`, `+`, `|`, `,`, leading/trailing periods, and leading dashes with underscores (`_`).
 - **Cleans Multiple Spaces**: Reduces multiple consecutive spaces to a single space (e.g., `TEST  123` → `TEST 123`).